ULTRAVIOLET-SLEEP-LABORATORY/udp-engine/README.md

 # udp-engine
-Manage sockets and queues for network communications with biosignal sensors.
+Manages sockets and queues for network communications with biosignal sensors.

 ### Structure